Elisabeth de Fontenay

 Karl W. Leo Distinguished Professor of Law

-De Fontenay received her B.A., summa cum laude, in economics from Princeton University, where she was a two-time All-American rugby player.
+She has testified before Congress and presented her research at the U.S. Securities and Exchange Commission.
+She is a member of the American Law Institute (ALI) and is an Associate Reporter for the ALI’s Restatement of the Law of Corporate Governance.
+She also currently serves on the Board of Directors of the American Law and Economics Association.
+Professor de Fontenay received her B.A. in Economics, summa cum laude and Phi Beta Kappa, from Princeton University, where she was a two-time All-American rugby player.
 She received her J.D., magna cum laude, from Harvard Law School.
 After graduating from law school, de Fontenay practiced as a corporate associate at Ropes & Gray, where she specialized in mergers and acquisitions, debt financing, and private investment funds.
 Her scholarly articles are available for download here.

 A photo of Elizabeth de Fontenay